You are here

 - Combined options use portions of the various methods listed above.
 For example, some deaf children who use auditory-oral options also learn sign language.
 Children who use ASL also learn to read and write in English.
 Combined options can expose children who are deaf or hard-of-hearing to many ways to communicate with others.

 Will my child be successful in school?

 Like all children, children who are deaf or hard-of-hearing can develop strong academic, social, and emotional skills and succeed in school.
 Find out how your school system helps children with hearing loss.
-With your input, your child’s school will develop an Individualized Education Program (IEP) for your child, and you should ask if an educational audiologist is available to be part of the academic team.
+With your input, your child’s school will develop an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP) for your child, and you should ask if an educational audiologist is available to be part of the academic team.
 Explore programs outside of school that may help you and your child, and talk with other parents who have already dealt with these issues.
 The Individuals with Disabilities Education Act ensures that children with hearing loss receive free, appropriate, early-intervention services from birth through the school years.
 Contact the U.S. Department of Education, along with resources listed in our directory of organizations.